ciberkleid/cartographer-demo/README.md

 Each activity must be carried out by a separate, specialized tool.
 Cartographer choreographs a supply chain by configuring the individual activities using your choice of CI/CD tools and passing the output of one as input to another.

-By providing thoughtfully designed supply chain configuration APIs, Cartographer provides a unified and reusable way to manage the configuration of disparate CI/CD tools, and it enables a clean separation of concerns between cluster tooling (infra ops), supply chain definition (app ops), and workload configuration (dev).
+By providing thoughtfully designed supply chain configuration APIs, Cartographer provides a unified and reusable way to manage the configuration of disparate CI/CD tools, and it enables a clean separation of concerns between cluster tooling (platform ops), supply chain definition (devops), and workload configuration (dev).

 ## What's in this repo?